kwezetsky/corvus-tech-database/3) Assets/Anomalous/README.md

 * **Danger Class 1** - Entity poses little to no threat to individuals whatsoever, with the worst cases being mild scratches or bruises.

 * **Danger Class 2** - Entity poses minor threat to individuals.
-Individuals may feel mild and harmful effects from its anomalous effects.
+Individuals may feel mild and harmful effects from its anomalous properties.

 * **Danger Class 3** - Entity poses moderate threat to individuals.
 Moderate injury could be inflicted unto individuals, and prolonged exposure may lead to death.

-* **Danger Class 4** - Entity poses high threat threat to individuals.
+* **Danger Class 4** - Entity poses high threat to individuals.
 Individuals could suffer severe injuries or be killed almost immediately.

 * **Danger Class 5** - Entity poses significant and severe threat to individuals, including widespread and instantaneous loss of life.